Michaelszeng/6.8210-Underactuated-Robotics-Notes/5) Trajectory Optimization.md

 $$ x[n+1] = x[n] + \int_{t_n}^{t_n + \Delta t} (Ax[n] + Bu[n])dt = \Delta t*(e^{A*dt} x[n] + Bu[n]) $$

+There are also many numerical integrators that can perform this operation with varying speed/accuracy (https://drake.mit.edu/doxygen_cxx/group__integrators.html0).

 However, with discreet time systems, there is one discretization error that is not possible to resolve: $u$ is only parameterized at each time step (rather than being a continuous function), losing accuracy and optimality.

+In general, Direct Transcription is the simplest and easiest for formulate, but the least accurate.

 ### Direct Shooting